PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 ### How does Hotjar compare to Clarity?

 In many ways, Hotjar is a more mature version of Clarity.
-It lacks the depth of analysis of PostHog or LogRocket, but it offers a few useful enhancements compared to Clarity, and it supports both Android and iOS mobile apps.
+It lacks the depth of analysis of PostHog or LogRocket, but it offers a few useful enhancements compared to Clarity.
+For example, it supports both Android and iOS mobile apps.
 Hotjar's free plan includes 35 daily session (~1,000 per month) for free and basic features.

 <ComparisonTable column1="Hotjar" column2="Clarity">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />